aeither/tezoro/README.md

 # 🏛️ Tezoro

+Turn studying into an addictive game where you earn real rewards for every correct answer and challenge friends to quiz battles.

 a game-like learning app where users earn rewards by answering quizzes and challenging others turning study into friendly competition, with real benefits for every correct answer

 ## DEMO